MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

   // Other permission kinds not shown.

   /// Indicates permission to automatically download multiple files.
 Permission
-  /// is requested when multiple downloads are triggered at the same time.
+  /// is requested when multiple downloads are triggered in quick succession.
-  COREWEBVIEW2_PERMISSION_KIND_AUTOMATIC_DOWNLOADS,
+  COREWEBVIEW2_PERMISSION_KIND_MULTIPLE_AUTOMATIC_DOWNLOADS,

-  /// Indicates permission to edit files or folders on the device.
+  /// Indicates permission to read and write to files or folders on the device.
 Permission
   /// is requested when developers use the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API)
   /// to show the file or folder picker to the end user, and then request "readwrite"
   /// permission for the user's selection.
-  COREWEBVIEW2_PERMISSION_KIND_FILE_EDITING,
+  COREWEBVIEW2_PERMISSION_KIND_FILE_READ_WRITE,

   /// Indicates permission to play audio and video automatically on sites.
 This
   /// permission affects the autoplay attribute and play method of the audio and video